Ulcerative colitis is a long-term condition where the colon and rectum become inflamed.

 The most popular theory is that the immune system mistakes harmless bacteria inside the colon for a threat and attacks the tissues of the colon, causing it to become inflamed.

-It is estimated that around 1 in every 420 people living in the UK has ulcerative colitis; this amounts to around 146,000 people.
+It's estimated around 1 in every 420 people living in the UK has ulcerative colitis.
+This amounts to around 146,000 people.

-The condition can develop at any age, but is most often diagnosed between 15 and 25.
+The condition can develop at any age, but is most often diagnosed in people aged from 15 to 25 years old.

 Both men and women seem to be equally affected by ulcerative colitis.